IronCoreLabs/ironcorelabs.github.io/technology/index.md

 Businesses, Governments, and other organizations need to control their data every bit as much as we do.
 Trusting sensitive data to yet another cloud service provider is a huge leap of faith.
 Each new service complicates an organization's ability to understand their risks and who has access to their data.
 Without that understanding, they can't meet contractual and regulatory requirements around privacy and security.

-This is why large organizations demand extensive infosec reviews, with lengthy spreadsheets, before purchasing and why, in many cases, they don't even consider a service that might otherwise make them more competitive.
+This is why large organizations demand extensive information security reviews, with lengthy spreadsheets, before purchasing and why, in many cases, they don't even consider a service that might otherwise make them more competitive.

 ![Provable security: the difference between 'I think' and 'I KNOW'](/img/tech/i-think-vs-i-know.png)